 Loans from or secured by a contract that is not a Modified Endowment Contract are generally not treated as distributions.
-However, the tax consequences associated with zero cost loans are less clear and a tax advisor should be consulted about such loans.

 Finally, neither distributions from nor loans from or secured by a contract that is not a Modified Endowment Contract are subject to the 10 percent additional income tax.